Academy of International Business

 Details regarding AIB-MENA flagship case study workshop and industry panel, as well as, student research consortium, paper/professional development workshops, keynote speakers, publishing opportunities, social and excursions programs will be announced shortly.

-There will be a link to the AIB MENA submission system from http://aib.uowdubai.ac.ae prior to the opening of the submission system.
+Please submit you paper via the AIB MENA 2019 portal: https://meetings.aib.msu.edu/mena/2019/.
 Please make sure that your submission meets the JIBS submission style guide format.
 All submissions will be subject to a double blind peer review process.
 Please direct questions to: Dr Vijay Pereira, Vice President (Academic Program Coordination & Proceedings), Academy of International Business – Middle East North Africa Chapter: VijayPereira@uowdubai.ac.ae and cc firstname.lastname@example.org

 Online Submissions Start: September 3, 2018